Group Presentation: Art Toronto 2024

 Tanavoli, a pivotal figure in Iranian modern art and the Saqqakhaneh movement is known for merging traditional Persian motifs with contemporary art forms.
 His Heech sculptures embody a deep philosophical reflection on the concept of "nothingness," addressing both the spiritual and material worlds.
 In Falling Heech, the malleable, almost liquefied state of the sculpture suggests the impermanence of form and challenges the viewer’s perception of solidity and meaning.

-In Flying High, Flying Low (2021), Nicky Nodjoumi presents a male figure in a suit, crouched slightly, with his head lowered, gazing at a plant sprouting from the ground.
+Under the Moonlight (2021), Nicky Nodjoumi presents a male figure in a suit, crouched slightly, with his head lowered, gazing at a plant sprouting from the ground.
 The plant, an abstract formation of dots and lines, grows from a small hole, inviting interpretation as something fragile or nascent amidst the otherwise solid figure and the more realistically represented background.
 The work combines Nodjoumi’s signature use of political symbolism with a touch of absurdity, as the suited figure—likely a representation of power or authority—inspects this odd growth with curiosity or concern.

 Nodjoumi is known for his sharp political commentary, often using the human figure as a vehicle to explore the dynamics of power, social conflict, and absurdity.
 His work frequently juxtaposes everyday, recognizable figures with strange or fantastical elements, creating scenes that feel both familiar and unsettling.
 The piece’s title hints at a duality or contrast between soaring ambitions and grounded reality, reflecting the tension Nodjoumi often explores in his work—between the power structures seen on the surface and the underlying, often absurd or fragile, truths beneath them.
 This juxtaposition is a hallmark of Nodjoumi’s visual language, where figures of power are often depicted in disjointed, fragmented, or surreal contexts, challenging the viewer to question the stability of these structures.